coralproject/ask-docs/docs_dir/contribute/writing_code.md

 # Writing Code

 So you’d like to write some code to improve the Coral Project?
 Splendid!
-A few things you can contribute are:
+A few things you can contribute are bug fixes, new features, and plug-ins or extensions.

-* Bug fixes.
-* New features.
-* Plugins.

 ## Before you begin